Posts

 Image

 Written by Andrea Dragon, Ph.D.
 Dr. Dragon investigates and writes about New Jersey's industrial history.
-Professor Dragon will be teaching a continuing education course on "New Jersey's Explosives History" at Rutgers - New Brunswick on October 8, 2025.
-See details at the end of this essay.
+Professor Dragon will be teaching a continuing education course on "New Jersey's Explosives History" at Rutgers - New Brunswick.
 1914: World War I Breaks Out Russia started to modernize its army in 1913, with substantial French financial and weapons support.
 The beginning of a five-year plan, one of the main goals was to expand artillery to catch up with Germany.
 But war broke out.
 After the first four months of the war, all combatants realized they were in for a long war with deadly modern weapons.
 Every country’s strategy of a quick victory through offensive warfare failed.
 Germany did not defeat France and England in the west, and the Russian offensive against Germany in the east ended in disaster.
-The result was four years of trench warfare in the west and three years of large-scale bu...
+The result was four years of trench warfare in the west and three years of large-scale but inconclusive warfare in the east.
+Russia stayed in the war onl...

 Competition: Strategies and Structure